Supporting young drivers

 - The Learner Log Book Run provides young drivers and their supervisors the opportunity to participate in a planned drive which follows a route that includes a range of driving experiences.
 Young people will experience a Random Breath Test (RBT) with police in a non threatening environment.
 Speeds are monitored with Speed Check Equipment and a Driver Reviver site is set up to address how to deal with fatigue.
-The next log book run is on Sunday 26 March 2017 at 10am.
+The next log book run is a night run on Tuesday 11 April 2017 at 6pm.
 Bookings are essential.

 - The Rotary Youth Driver Awareness (RYDA) initiative was developed by Rotary in conjunction with the RMS and the NSW Government and is supported by local councils.
 It is designed to specifically address the issues of speed, fatigue, alcohol and the wearing of seat belts.
 The program also addresses the issues of risk taking behaviour and peer pressure.